Disc Injuries

 Disc desiccation:

-This occurs when the disc loses its fluid and degenerates and becomes worn down.
+This occurs when the disc loses its fluid, degenerates, and becomes worn down.

-Quite often, disc injuries are caused by a build-up of minor damage, rather than a single major incident.
-These minor episodes include poor posture, poor lifting and bending techniques, or a repetitive action.
+Disc injuries are often caused by a build-up of minor damage, rather than a single major incident.
+These minor episodes include poor posture, poor lifting and bending techniques, or repetitive action.
 These episodes can place pressure on the disc that builds up until a small movement, such as standing or bending, sets off painful symptoms.

 All of these disc injuries can vary in the type and severity of symptoms.
 A disc bulge can push onto nerves in the spine, resulting in a lot of pain and limited movement.
 On the other hand, people can have disc bulges and experience little to no pain, or referred pain elsewhere in the body.
 For this reason, it is important to be assessed for the underlying cause of disc pain, to ensure that treatment matches the injury.

 Most disc injuries will respond favourably to Chiropractic care.
 Chiropractic is a holistic option that examines the entire musculoskeletal system, rather than focussing on only the symptoms of disc injury.
-This method identifies area of weakness in the spine that may contribute to any disc problems, as well as targeting the site of the disc pain.
-At Back to Basics Chiropractic, treatment for disc injuries usually involves specific muscle release, spinal adjustments and traction.
-Gradually, rehabilitation exercises will be given as the condition improves, involving stretches and strengthening in order to stabilise the condition.
+This method identifies areas of weakness in the spine that may contribute to any disc problems, as well as targeting the site of the disc pain.
+At Back to Basics Chiropractic, treatment for disc injuries usually involves specific muscle release, spinal adjustments, and traction.
+Gradually, rehabilitation exercises will be given as the condition improves, involving stretches and strengthening to stabilise the condition.

 1. J Manipulative PhysiolTher.
 2004 Mar-Apr;27(3):197-210.Safety of spinal manipulation in the treatment of lumbar disk herniations: a systematic review and risk assessment.
 Oliphant D.